amitmoshcovitz/advanced-programming2/README.md

 * Classify objects.
   - Dynamic value, choose your own classification constance.
   - Lots of distances options (Euclidean, Chebyshev...).
+* Works with clients and a main server.

 ## How To Use